semanticsean/ATAT/README.md

 ## Shortcode Functionalities:
 The shortcode.py module in the Atat system introduces several advanced functionalities to enhance the processing of email content.
 These functionalities are triggered through specific shortcodes embedded in the email text.
 Here's an overview of the available shortcodes:

-## Fast Forward (ff):
+## @@ - Engage an agent from inline

-Functionality: The Fast Forward shortcode allows for the simultaneous dispatch of emails to multiple agents, effectively creating a hybrid multi-agent model.
+Functionality: The @@ shortcode allows for the simultaneous dispatch of emails to multiple agents, effectively creating a hybrid multi-agent model.
 This is particularly useful in scenarios where a collaborative response from different personas is required.

-Usage: Embed !ff! in the email content, followed by agent identifiers.
+Usage: Embed @@(agent name) or @@.creator(Embody and agent who...) in the email content, followed by agent identifiers.
 The system interprets this as a command to engage multiple agents in the email response process.

+NOTE: "Embody" must be present.

-## Fast Forward Creator:
+## @@ Creator:

 Functionality: This shortcode dynamically generates a new agent in real time.
 It's a powerful tool for on-the-fly customization, allowing the system to adapt and create new personas based on evolving conversation needs.

-Usage: Use !ff.creator(Embody an agent...)! followed by persona specifications or modification instructions.
+Usage: Use @@.creator(Embody an agent...) followed by persona specifications or modification instructions.
 The system then processes these instructions to instantiate a new agent persona.
 For now "Embody" must be present for creator to work.

 ## Detail: